-The sequence of issuing RDID instruction is: CS# goes low \rightarrow send RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation, drive CS# high at any time during data out.
+The sequence of issuing RDID instruction is: CS# goes low \rightarrow send RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation can drive CS# to high at any time during data out.

 While Program/Erase operation is in progress, it will not decode the RDID instruction, therefore there's no effect on the cycle of program/erase operation which is currently in progress.
 When CS# goes high, the device is at standby stage.